ossf/scorecard/README.md

 * “Medium” risk checks are weighted at 5
 * “Low” risk checks are weighted at 2.5

-Note: there are currently no Scorecards checks rated as “Critical” risk.
+Tests that are rated as “Critical” risk are:

+* Dangerous-Workflow

 Tests that are rated as “High” risk are:
 * Maintained